Family planning: Purposes

-In 2006, the US Centers for Disease Control (CDC) issued a recommendation, encouraging men and women to formulate a reproductive life plan, to help them in avoiding unintended pregnancies and to improve the health of women and reduce adverse pregnancy outcomes.
+In 2006, the US Centers for Disease Control and Prevention (CDC) issued a recommendation encouraging men and women to formulate a reproductive life plan to help them avoid unintended pregnancies, improve women's health, and reduce adverse pregnancy outcomes.

-There are multiple benefits to family planning including spacing births for healthier pregnancies, thus decreasing risks of maternal morbidity, fetal prematurity and low birth.
+There are multiple benefits to family planning, including spacing births for healthier pregnancies, thus decreasing risks of maternal morbidity, fetal prematurity, and low birth weight.
 There is also a potential positive impact on the individual's social and economic advancement, as raising a child requires significant amounts of resources: time, social, financial, and environmental.
 Planning can help assure that resources are available.

-For many, the purpose of family planning is to make sure that any couple, man, or woman who has a child has the resources that are needed in order to complete this goal.
+For many, the purpose of family planning is to ensure that any couple, man, or woman who has a child has the resources needed to complete this goal.

-With these resources a couple, man or woman can explore the options of natural birth, surrogacy, artificial insemination, or adoption.
+With these resources, a couple, man or woman can explore the options of natural birth, surrogacy, artificial insemination, or adoption.
 In the other case, if the person does not wish to have a child at the specific time, they can investigate the resources that are needed to prevent pregnancy, such as birth control, contraceptives, or physical protection and prevention.

 There is no clear social impact case for or against conceiving a child.
 Individually, for most people, bearing a child or not has no measurable impact on personal well-being.
 A review of the economic literature on life satisfaction shows that certain groups of people are much happier without children: